vboyev-MSFT/defender-docs/defender-endpoint/address-unwanted-behaviors-mde.md

 This article describes how to address these types of unwanted behaviors and includes some example scenarios.

+> [!NOTE]
+> Creating an indicator or an exclusion should only be considered after thoroughly understanding the root cause of the unexpected behavior.

 ## How to address unwanted behaviors with Defender for Endpoint

 At a high level, the general process for addressing an unwanted behavior in Defender for Endpoint is as follows: